ssom191/Centralized-Reporting-and-Data-Integration_talendETL/README.md

 ## Overview

-During my time as a Management Trainee - Business Analyst in the non banking financial services industry, I contributed to ETL workflows that supported the development and maintenance of a centralized reporting environment.
+During my time as a Management Trainee - Business Analyst in the non-banking financial services industry, I contributed to ETL workflows that supported the development and maintenance of a centralized reporting environment.

 This repository presents a conceptual case study inspired by that experience.
 While all examples, diagrams, and workflows have been anonymized and simplified, they reflect the practical challenges involved in integrating data from multiple business functions into a trusted reporting ecosystem.

-The initiative aimed to reduce reporting dependencies between departments, improve reporting consistency, and provide a centralized source of information that could support both operational reporting and executive decision-making.
+The initiative aimed to reduce reporting dependencies across departments, improve reporting consistency, and provide a centralized source of information to support both operational reporting and executive decision-making.

 ---